CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial3.md

 ## Step 4: Extend network in Cytoscape

 * Go to **'Apps -> CyTargetLinker -> Extend network'** (see Figure 4)
 * Select the correct elements in the drop-down boxes for **user network and network attribute**.
 The user network is the network you want to extend.
-The network attribute is the column that is used to identify the entities in the link set and needs to contain one of the supported identifiers.
-The gene-pathway link set supports HGNC symbols, so we can select the **'display name' column**.
+The network attribute is the column that is used to identify the entities in the linkset and needs to contain one of the supported identifiers.
+The gene-pathway linkset supports HGNC symbols, so we can select the **'display name' column**.
-* Browse to the downloaded **tutorial3-linksets directory** to select the link sets used for extension.
+* Browse to the downloaded **tutorial3-linksets directory** to select the linksets used for extension.
 * Select **'BOTH'** as direction.

 <table>